Breakfast cereal: National advertising

 Kellogg began the breakfast cereal marketing and introduced the first in-box prize in the early 1900s.
 Quaker Oats entered the market with Puffed Rice and Wheat Berries it had introduced at the 1904 World Fair, with raw grains shot with hot compressed air from tubes, popping up to many times their size.
 They were marketed as a revolution in food science.
 In the 1920s, national advertising in magazines and radio broadcasts played a key role in the emergence of the fourth big cereal manufacturer, General Mills.
 In 1921, James Ford Bell, president of a Minneapolis wheat milling firm, began experimenting with rolled wheat flakes.
 After tempering, steaming, cracking wheat, and processing it with syrup, sugar, and salt, it was prepared in a pressure cooker for rolling and then dried in an electric oven.
 By 1925, Wheaties had become the "Breakfast of Champions".
 In 1928, four milling companies consolidated as the General Mills Company in Minneapolis.
 The new firm expanded packaged food sales with heavy advertising, including sponsorship of radio programs such as "Skippy", "Jack Armstrong, The All-American Boy", and baseball games.
 Jack Dempsey, Johnny Weissmuller, and others verified the "Breakfast of Champions" slogan.
 By 1941 Wheaties had won 12% percent of the cereal market.
 Experiments with the puffing process produced Kix, a puffed corn cereal, and Cheerios, a puffed oats cereal.
 Further product innovation and diversification brought total General Mills sales to over $500 million annually (18% in packaged foods) by the early 1950s.
 In 1944 General Foods launched a marketing campaign for Grape Nuts, focusing on nutritional importance of breakfast.

 Sugar cereals

 After World War II, the big breakfast cereal companies—now including General Mills, who entered the market in 1924 with Wheaties—increasingly started to target children.
 The flour was refined to remove fiber, which at the time was considered to undermine digestion and absorption of nutrients, and sugar was added to improve the flavor for children.
 The new breakfast cereals began to look starkly different from their ancestors.
 Ranger Joe, the first pre-sweetened breakfast cereal of sugar-coated puffed wheat or rice, was introduced in the US in 1939.
 Kellogg's Sugar Smacks, created in 1953, had 56% sugar by weight.
 Different mascots were introduced, such as the Rice Krispies elves and later pop icons like Tony the Tiger and the Trix Rabbit.

+A January 2025 study in the American Journal of Preventive Medicine examined cereal purchases from 77,000 American households over nine years alongside Nielsen ratings data on advertising exposure.
+The study found that ads targeting adults had negligible impact, while those aimed at children strongly correlated with increased purchases of sugary cereals in households with kids.
+Nine cereals, each with 9 to 12 grams of sugar per serving, dominated the market, accounting for 41% of total cereal bought.